hoodiehq-archive/documentation/tutorials/installation/development-osx.md

 hoodie new hoodietut
 ```

-You'll be prompted for an admin password.
+You’ll be prompted for an admin password.

 ### Step Three – Start Your App and Test It